24 Nov Get migraines toward the end of your period?

 But, what if your migraine starts at the tail-end of your period?
 Or shortly after your period ends?

 Believe it or not, that’s good news.
 Why?
 Because there may be an easy way to prevent them.

 Preventing the end-menstrual migraine

 In a 2017 study, researchers examining 85 female migraine sufferers discovered that more than one in three (35.3%) experienced their migraines at the end of their period or right after it was over.1 The study authors argue that this a different type of cycle-related migraine, which they dubbed end-menstrual migraine (EMM).

-Here’s where things get really interesting though: Of those women who get EMMs, an overwhelming 93.3% of them also had low ferretin, an indicator of insufficient iron stored in the body.
+Here’s where things get really interesting: Of those women who get EMMs, an overwhelming 93.3% of them also had low ferretin, an indicator of insufficient iron stored in the body.
 A dip in iron is a common problem at this point in your cycle because iron is shed as you bleed during menstruation.

-What the researchers took from this was that these EMMs aren’t due to low estrogen like migraines that hit shortly before or shortly after menstruation begins.
+What the researchers took from this was that these EMMs are not due to low estrogen like migraines that hit shortly before or shortly after menstruation begins.
 They argue that by the time your period ends, estrogen will have already risen to a level that shouldn’t cause these head-pounders.
 Instead, these EMMs must be due to low iron, which is known to also be a migraine trigger.

-Never miss a single Hormonology tip:
+Never miss a Hormonology tip!

-Click here to subscribe to the free Hormonology newsletter today!
+Subscribe to the free Hormonology newsletter: